 A subscriber is an entity which has applied for and obtained a certificate.
 For organizations and individuals, a subscriber is the name listed as the certificate subject and the entity that possesses the private key corresponding to the certificate public key.
 For property (such as applications, hardware and equipment), it does not have the capacity to act so the certificate subscriber is the individual or organization applying for certificate.
 Subscriber key pair generation shall conform to the regulations in section 6.1.1 of the CP.
 The subscriber must also have the right and capability to independently possess and control the private key corresponding to the certificate.
 Subscribers do not issue certificates to others.
-Subscribers shall protect against unauthorized use and disclosure of the private key and only use the private key for correct key usage (key usage is listed in the certificate as stated in the CP recorded on the certificate.
+Subscribers shall protect against unauthorized use and disclosure of the private key and only use the private key for correct key usage (key usage is listed in the certificate extension field).
+The subscriber must correctly use the certificate as stated in the CP recorded on the certificate.